FIND A TEAM MEMBER:

 Professionally, she plans to join the Art Director’s Club of Washington, DC and AIGA, a professional association for designers.
 Personally, she still loves to color with her kids.

 Every visit to MCEDC starts with Meaghann Diez, who is the go-to person for coordinating projects, schedules, meetings and office activities.
-She is the Executive Assistant to David Petr, helping to keep his busy schedule on track, assisting with correspondence and overseeing numerous office responsibilities.
+She is the Executive Assistant to the President and CEO, helping to keep his busy schedule on track, assisting with correspondence and overseeing numerous office responsibilities.
 In addition, Meaghann is a Project Manager, helping to facilitate and coordinate team projects, events, tradeshows and conferences.

 Meaghann joins the company with strong experience in administrative and procurement, especially for construction and development companies.
 Previous employers include Mid-Atlantic Builders, Wilco Companies, Axent Realty Group and Keller Brothers.
 She has also been the Executive Assistant to two Vice Presidents while at Healthy Directions, supporting a staff of 90-plus employees.
 From small to large companies, Meaghann has it well covered.